Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Particle simulations of 12-D Wigner quantum dynamics

-\begin{example} \textup{ Consider a system composed of one proton and one electron interacting under the Coulomb potential, where the proton is strongly localized in $\bx$-space.
-The initial Wigner function is uncorrelated, say, $f_{e}(\bx_e, \bk_e, 0) f_p(\bx_p, \bk_p, 0)$ with
+For the convenience of benchmarks, we first consider a specific model that has a quasi-analytical solution for a short time. \begin{example} \textup{ Consider a system composed of one proton and one electron interacting under the Coulomb potential.
+The initial Wigner function $f(\bx_e, \bx_p, \bk_e, \bk_p, 0)$ is an uncorrelated Gaussian function, with centers $ \bR = (1, 0, 0)$ and $\bx_A = (0, 0, 0)$,